 Use these questions in your next conversation with your clients or prospects and see for yourself.
 If your intentions are sincere, your client will feel that you are on her side.
 Try not to fill any gaps or pauses with personal comments when asking these questions.
 You want the client to express her thoughts and ideas without relating to anything you say.

 Try to avoid questions starting with “Why”.
-These questions force a solution or reasoning for a situation or behaviour.
+These questions force a solution or reasoning for a situation or behavior.
 Questions starting with “What” are always better.
 They just focus on the problem.

 Using this process also helps you a lot to stay focused and to listen to your clients.
 These questions don’t require any response from you.
-Therefor you don’t need to think about your reply, but instead concentrate fully on your clients response.
+Therefore you don’t need to think about your reply but instead, concentrate fully on your client’s response.
 This really comes over and creates a bond.
 Your client will thank you for it!